 - Enjoy Bondi Sands Self Tan Eraser technology that effectively removes self tan in just 5 minutes, without excessive exfoliation.
 This unique cleansing formula also moisturizes and leaves the skin silky smooth.

 - Our soothing aloe vera formula effectively removes self-tan and leaves skin feeling soft and smooth post-removal.

-- ✔️SALON QUALITY: This tan remover exfoliating mitt is made with advanced technology and is trusted by sunless tanning professionals all over the world.
+- ✔️HIGH QUALITY: This tan remover exfoliating mitt is trusted by sunless tanning professionals all over the world.
 This exfoliator mit will remove dead skin and old tanning mousse or lotion like a pro with this exfoliation glove.

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.

 On the other hand, there are other methods you can use to remove self-tanner if you need to, so this may be something you’d rather give a miss, especially if you’ve been using self-tanner for a long time, or you don’t think you’re very likely to be making mistakes.
 As you can see, whether or not a self-tanner remover is worth it for you depends on your personal circumstances and ability within the self-tanning world.

 I want to remove self-tanner ASAP.
 Will a self-tanner remover help me?